EvertTM/materials/README.md

 # Materials
 Materials is a calculator for laying out materials in an efficient way to make sure little is wasted when their sawn.
+NOTE: This project is still in a quick-and-dirty state!
+Currently doing step 1 of the "Make it work, make it beautiful, make it fast" cycle.

 ## Get started